alanwakeddd/360FoVPredictionBasedOnHeatmap/README.md

     Use shanghai factory method in data_provider/npz_builder.py to convert the Shanghai dataset to certain input type for predrnn++.
     You may need change paramenters for last several lines of npz_builder.py to deal with your own dataset.
     You may need change configure paramenters for train.py to train this model on your own computer.
+    You can find complete predrnn++ code for this project in predrnn-pp-master.rar.
+    Original version of predrnn++ is listed below.
 ###
 https://github.com/Yunbo426/predrnn-pp